1928 Cardiganshire County Council election

-The twelfth election to Cardiganshire County Council took place in March 1928.
+The thirteenth election to Cardiganshire County Council took place in March 1928.
 It was preceded by the 1925 election and followed by the 1931 election.

 Candidates

 After a period of bitter Liberal infighting in Cardiganshire politics in the early 1920s, a far less dramatic era ensued and in 1928 only ten seats were contested, the same number as three years earlier.
 This resulted in 40 members were returned without a contest.

 Retiring aldermen

 Eight aldermen retired, but only Meredith Gwarnant Williams (Llanwenog) stood as a candidate in the election.